jfrog/JFrog-Cloud-Installers/AzureResourceManager/Artifactory/README.md

 4. Start artifactory and nginx services.
     ```
     service artifactory start
-    service nginx start
     ```
-5. Repeat above steps for all member nodes.
+5. Repeat above steps for all member nodes then for primary node.
+6. To check the version of each node, open Administration -> Monitoring -> Service status

 ------
 #### Note: